Critical Questions To Ask Before Buying a Braille Embosser

 Can you fully trust its reliability?

-Personal embossers are great for small print jobs such as printing out homework and class lessons, however a production braille embosser must be reliable for all day braille production, day-after-day and month-after-month.
-Additionally, during these long embossing intervals, the braille must retain its shape, height and proper cell spacing.
-Ask to see an identical sample page of braille from the first hour of the day and the last hour of the day – compare and make sure they look the same.
-With Braillo, they will.
+Personal braille embossers are ideal for small print jobs, such as homework or classroom lessons.
+However, a true production braille embosser must be reliable for continuous, all-day use—day after day, month after month.
+During these extended embossing intervals, the braille must maintain consistent shape, height, and cell spacing.
+Ask to see a sample page from the first hour of production and another from the last hour of the day—compare them.
+With Braillo, they will look identical, every time.

 Does it have a comprehensive warranty?

-A warranty comes with any braille embosser purchase, but Braillo is the only manufacturer to offer up to a full 4-year comprehensive warranty.
+A warranty comes with any braille embosser purchase, but Braillo is the only manufacturer to offer a full 4-year comprehensive warranty.
 To put this into perspective, this equates to up to 20.8 million printed braille pages.
-This emphasizes the confidence Braillo has in its embossers – they are built to last, and Braillo stands by its products no matter what.
+This emphasizes the confidence Braillo has in the embossers – they are built to last, and Braillo stands by its products no matter what.

 Can it be upgraded?